huskersec/SharpArsenal/README.md

 # SharpArsenal
-Repository of Windows offensive techniques implemented in C#
+Repository of Windows offensive techniques implemented in C#.
+Meant to be a study of techniques implemented in Cobalt Strike's Beacon, Metasploit's Meterpreter, and some Mimikatz functionality as well.